cdbrkfxrpt/RaceControl/README.md

 need to enable it (`sudo systemctl enable nginx`) after installing.
 For `RaceControl`, you have to create a service.
 Please consult the documentation of your init system for details.

+Further Information
+--
+This documentation contains only information concerning the Python backend of RaceControl.
+Please refer to [the Twitter Bootstrap documentation](http://getbootstrap.com/) for information concerning the HTML in use, and to the code itself located in `racecontrol/static/js/raceflot.js`, which has been heavily commented, for information concerning the JavaScript.